 In 2016, consumers are more aware than ever when it comes to sub-par advertising.
 Click-through rates for banner ads have fallen to <1%.

-It’s no secret–in the past 5 years, the landscape of advertising now reflects an on-the-go lifestyle for the architecture of a modern society.
+It’s no secret–in the past 10 years, the landscape of advertising now reflects an on-the-go lifestyle for the architecture of modern society.

-And it’s not just our favourite; among native ad users, the impact is quantifiable and surprising:
+And it’s not just our favorite; among native ad users, the impact is quantifiable and surprising:

 - People view native ads 53% more than display ads